-Deliver the two completed certificates to the BCHM Main Office (120).
+Deliver the completed Deliver the completed forms to the BCHM Main Office (120).

 Step 5: Ask your PI to e-mail the Biochemistry Undergraduate Program Administrator, Sherry Pogranichniy (firstname.lastname@example.org), giving their permission for you to register for BCHM 29800, 49800 or 49900 under their supervision, and indicating the number of credits you should receive.
 Because this is a variable-credit course requiring instructor permission, Sherry will add the course and credits to your schedule.
 Please do this before the end of the first week of classes.
 Otherwise you will need to take a signed Form 23 to the Registrar’s Office.